himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 #### local connections

-If the playbook is to run only locally, the connection type can be set to `local` (by default, it is set to `ssh`.)
+If the playbook is only to run locally, the connection type can be set to `local` (by default, it is set to `ssh`.)
 ```
   hosts: 127.0.0.1
   connection: local
 ```

-After the header information, we can define a set of `tasks:` to run.
-In the `tasks` section, define a block for each task, usually by calling a module with parameters.
+Below the header information, we can define a set of `tasks` to run.
+In the `tasks` section, a block is defined for each task, usually by calling a module with parameters.
 It is best practice to name each tag using `name:`.
+This will make it easier to trace the logs.

-For example, if I also wanted to add our `ping` module so we had more than one task....
+For example, lets add the`ping` module to the playbook so we had more than one task....

 ```yaml
 ---